ZentCashFoundation/cryptonote-nodejs-pool/README.md

         "priority": 0, // The transaction priority
-        "transferFee": 10, // Fee to pay for each transaction "dynamicTransferFee": true, // Enable dynamic transfer fee (fee is multiplied by number of miners) "minerPayFee" : true, // Miner pays the transfer fee instead of pool owner when using dynamic transfer fee "minPayment": 5000, // Miner balance required before sending payment "maxPayment": null, // Maximum miner balance allowed in miner settings
+        "transferFee": 10, // Fee to pay for each transaction "dynamicTransferFee": true, // Enable dynamic transfer fee (fee is multiplied by number of miners) "feePerByte": false, //Enables or disables the dynamic fee or fee per byte for transactions "minerPayFee" : true, // Miner pays the transfer fee instead of pool owner when using dynamic transfer fee "minPayment": 5000, // Miner balance required before sending payment "maxPayment": null, // Maximum miner balance allowed in miner settings